newcasio/tic-tac-toe/README.md

 ## Description

-Proejct 0 of WDI 29.
+Project 0 of WDI 29.

-The classic Tic-Tac-Toe or Noughts & Crosses.
-Using a combination of HTML, CSS, vanilla Javascript and JQuery.
+A simple, but amusing take on the classic Tic-Tac-Toe or Noughts & Crosses game, using a combination of HTML, CSS, vanilla Javascript and JQuery.

 * Minutes of fun!!!